Table of contents

 Route Details

 After hiking along the base of these cliffs for around 5-7 miles (see basic map photo above), you’ll see a key navigation feature for this route.
-A “squared off” section of cliff (4 pictures of this feature are below from different angles) denotes the place that you’ll leave the cliffs and head southeast towards the Reflection Canyon viewpoint.
-From this point, you have about 2 more miles of trailless, slickrock, up and down, hiking.
+A “squared off” section of the cliff (four pictures of this feature are below, from different angles) denotes the place where you’ll leave the cliffs and head southeast towards the Reflection Canyon viewpoint.
+From this point, you have about two more miles of trailless, slickrock, up and down, hiking.

 Maps & Guidebooks